-Mandatory E-Verify laws at city, county, and state levels
+Mandatory E-Verify laws and rules at city, county, and state levels

 This map presents an up-to-date summary of all active and proposed E-Verify laws at the city, county and state levels.
-Prepared and updated by our legal staff, it helps navigate the ever-changing landscape of employment verification requirements.
+Prepared and updated by our legal staff, it helps navigate the ever-changing landscape of E-Verify requirements.

 Federal (All States) I-9 Penalties and Laws